 Know the steps on how to get opioid users eager about their road to recovery through drug addiction treatment.

 Such staggering statistics highlight the need for opioid treatment and recovery in Ohio.
 However, for many opioid users, knowing that recovery means a lifetime of sobriety can be overwhelming.
 At A.M.C. of Columbus, our dedicated professionals work with each individual patient to make recovery a positive experience.
-As addiction care experts, we’ve discovered a few ways to help get opioid users excited about an addiction-free life.
+As a result of our years of experience and as addiction care experts, we’ve discovered a few ways to help get opioid users excited about an addiction-free life.

 Create a recovery plan.

-As a loved one to an opioid user, educate yourself on the process of addiction treatment and addiction recovery.
+As a loved one to an opioid user, educate yourself on the process of addiction treatment and addiction recovery because you can help make a change.
 One way to actively help an opioid user with their hesitation is to craft a recovery plan.
 Outline transportation details, the possible at-home needs they may have, required admissions paperwork, accepted insurance providers and more.
 By ironing out the hairy details, it makes the idea of treatment less intimidating for the user.

 Change the negative thoughts into positives.